mzntaka0/sakura/README.md

 - An integration with PyTorch.

-You can reuse your favorite Python packages such as NumPy, SciPy and Cython to extend sakura integration.
+You can reuse your favorite Python framework such as Pytorch, Tensorflow of PaddlePaddle.

 ## Sakura modules